Kentik - Network Observability

 Because modern networks change frequently, mapping network topologies periodically is not enough.
 Network management tools should instead be able to track and visualize network topologies in real time.
 Topologies must be updated continuously as nodes join or leave the network, as virtual networks are defined or modified, address assignments change, and so on.

 Real-time insights into complex network topologies are critical for helping to troubleshoot networking problems quickly before they become major disruptions.
-You don’t want to wait to generate an up-to-date network topology before you can investigate a network performance issue.
+You don’t want to wait to generate an up-to-date network topology diagram before you can investigate a network performance issue.

-About Kentik Solutions for Network Topology Mapping and Visualization
+Learn More About Kentik Solutions for Network Topology Mapping and Visualization

 We use cookies to deliver our services.